Diesel engine: Direct injection

 Common rail (CR) direct injection systems do not have the fuel metering, pressure-raising and delivery functions in a single unit, as in the case of a Bosch distributor-type pump, for example.
 A high-pressure pump supplies the CR.
 The requirements of each cylinder injector are supplied from this common high pressure reservoir of fuel.
 An Electronic Diesel Control (EDC) controls both rail pressure and injections depending on engine operating conditions.
-The injectors of older CR systems have solenoid-driven plungers for lifting the injection needle, whilst newer CR injectors use plungers driven by piezoelectric actuators that have fewer moving mass and therefore allow even more injections in a very short period of time.
+The injectors of older CR systems have solenoid-driven plungers for lifting the injection needle, whilst newer CR injectors use plungers driven by piezoelectric actuators that have less moving mass and therefore allow even more injections in a very short period of time.
 Early common rail system were controlled by mechanical means.

 The injection pressure of modern CR systems ranges from 140 MPa to 270 MPa.

 Indirect injection

 An indirect diesel injection system (IDI) engine delivers fuel into a small chamber called a swirl chamber, precombustion chamber, pre chamber or ante-chamber, which is connected to the cylinder by a narrow air passage.
 Generally the goal of the pre chamber is to create increased turbulence for better air / fuel mixing.
 This system also allows for a smoother, quieter running engine, and because fuel mixing is assisted by turbulence, injector pressures can be lower.
 Most IDI systems use a single orifice injector.
 The pre-chamber has the disadvantage of lowering efficiency due to increased heat loss to the engine's cooling system, restricting the combustion burn, thus reducing the efficiency by 5–10%.
 IDI engines are also more difficult to start and usually require the use of glow plugs.
 IDI engines may be cheaper to build but generally require a higher compression ratio than the DI counterpart.
 IDI also makes it easier to produce smooth, quieter running engines with a simple mechanical injection system since exact injection timing is not as critical.
 Most modern automotive engines are DI which have the benefits of greater efficiency and easier starting; however, IDI engines can still be found in the many ATV and small diesel applications.
 Indirect injected diesel engines use pintle-type fuel injectors.